ucsf-education/zorgbort/README.md

 ## Deploying to heroku

-You shouldn't need to do this it happens automatically using heroku's github integration
+You shouldn't need to do this it happens automatically using heroku's github integration.

 1. `heroku create`
 2. `heroku addons:create mongolab:sandbox`